softwaremill/meerkat/ReadMe.md

 - [OpenTelemetry Operator](https://github.com/open-telemetry/opentelemetry-operator),
 - [Grafana](https://grafana.com/),
-- data backends that process telemetry data (logs, traces and metrics),
+- data backends that process telemetry data (logs, traces, and metrics),
 - a demo application - [Spring Petclinic](https://github.com/spring-projects/spring-petclinic)
 - [MinIO](https://min.io/) buckets which are the object storage for data backends

 ![Meerkat diagram](https://github.com/user-attachments/assets/85886cb1-f9d7-4b68-877a-d7ca58a8a8bd)

 OpenTelemetry Collector, managed by OpenTelemetry Operator, receives telemetry data from the instrumented demo application and forwards it to data backends: logs to [Loki](https://grafana.com/oss/loki/), traces to [Tempo](https://grafana.com/oss/tempo/) and metrics to [Mimir](https://grafana.com/oss/mimir/).
-OpenTelemetry Operator injects auto-instrumentation into the demo app, which simplifies the process by automatically collecting and sending telemetry data without manual code modifications.
+OpenTelemetry Operator injects auto-instrumentation into the demo app, simplifying the process by automatically collecting and sending telemetry data without manual code modifications.
 [Java Instrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation) captures telemetry data from popular libraries and frameworks.
-Automatic intrumentation is a great way to start collecting standard metrics.
+Automatic instrumentation is a great way to start collecting standard metrics.
 To get specific metrics for your application, implement manual instrumentation.
 Once the data reaches Loki, Tempo, and Mimir, Grafana is configured to query these data sources directly.
 Grafana then visualizes the data in its dashboards, allowing you to explore and analyze the telemetry data.

-If you only need the OpenTelemetry configuration and already have other backends installed (other than Loki, Mimir, or Tempo) in Kubernetes cluster, you can use Meerkat partially.
+If you only need the OpenTelemetry configuration and already have other backends installed (other than Loki, Mimir, or Tempo) in the Kubernetes cluster, you can use Meerkat partially.
 See the details [here](docs/Kustomize.md).

 ## Quickstart

-For more detailed instuction navigate to articles on SoftwareMill blog:
+For more detailed instructions navigate to articles on the SoftwareMill blog:

 - [installation part 1](https://softwaremill.com/observability-part-2-build-a-local-try-me-environment/)
 - [installation part 2](https://softwaremill.com/observability-part-3-configuring-opentelemetry-components/)